seinecle/mk99/docs/generated-html/subdir/what-is-big-data_temp_html.md

-= Big data for business: What is big data?
+= What is big data?
 Clément Levallois <levallois@em-lyon.com>
 2017-31-07